 The difference between your loans being transferred vs. sold

-Your student loans aren’t being sold with this impending servicer change — your servicer’s contract with the Department of Education may just be expiring.
+Your student loans aren’t being sold with this impending servicer change.
+Instead, your federal loan servicer’s contract with the Department of Education may just be expiring.
 The Department hires a company and assigns them the duty of handling your billing and other services on your federal student loan(s) on its behalf through a servicing contract.

-Sometimes, these changes can result in lower IDR enrollment success rates due to transition hiccups or processing delays, which generally translates into higher default rates.
+Sometimes, these changes can result in lower income-driven repayment (IDR) enrollment success rates due to transition hiccups or processing delays.
+This generally translates into higher default rates.

 The middle of a pandemic is a poor time to process a change of this magnitude.